 Figures supplied in colour will appear in colour online.

-Science Progress adheres to the SAGE Vancouver reference style.
-View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.
+Science Progress adheres to the AMA reference style.
+Please reviewthe guidelines on AMA to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.